petercoles/Betfair-Exchange/readme.md

 ## Introduction

-*This is a pre-alpha package* designed to provide a simple interface to the Betfair Exchange API.
-It's not yet suitable for production use and its API will change (guaranteed).
+*This is a simple wrapper to the Betfair Exchange API.
+It's main role is to simplify the initiation and maintenance of Betfair sessions.
+It requires that you understand the requests that the Betfair API accepts and the parameters that each uses.
+These can be found on the [Betfair Developer Site](http://docs.developer.betfair.com/docs).
+These can be a bit daunting at first, but when used for while, the underlying structure becomes clear.

-If you're looking for something usable now, try [Daniel D'Angeli's full blooded package](https://github.com/danieledangeli/betfair-php) or [Dan Cotora's very lightweight wrapper](https://github.com/dcro/simple-betfair-php-api).
+If this isn't to your taste, then you might like to consider [Daniel D'Angeli's full blooded package](https://github.com/danieledangeli/betfair-php) or [Dan Cotora's very lightweight wrapper](https://github.com/dcro/simple-betfair-php-api).

 ## Installation